 Equity, Diversification, and Inclusion Efforts

 We have been lucky enough to be (at least for a while now) organized by a group that is itself represented by different groups in a number of ways - gender, geography, country of origin, and work role.
 Since people working in cores tend to come from all different backgrounds, we seem to be above average within the conference at identifying a diverse group of people to participate in talks and panels.
-Our selection of talks is currently based on the relevance of the topic to our audience, but our speakers have luckily tended to be pretty diverse.
-We offer complimentary registration for our speakers and an honorarium to our panelists, which might help some people attend who might not be able to otherwise.
+Our selection of talks is currently based mainly on the relevance of the topic to our audience, but our speakers have luckily tended to be pretty diverse.
+This year we offered complimentary registration for our speakers and a free ISMB t-shirt to our panelists, which might encourage some people to attend who might not be able to otherwise.
 Since cores work in an interdisciplinary field, we also tend to try to be pretty inclusive in terms of both topic areas and people’s backgrounds.
 The breakout sessions also allow for a more comfortable means of sharing of information for people who don’t necessarily want to give a talk or even sit on a panel, but still might have a lot of wisdom and insight to share.
-We have not been able to really afford sponsoring travel fellowships for students, which is a potential area of growth - it’s a little different for our COSI since we are more of a professional-oriented group.
+We have not been able to really afford sponsoring travel fellowships for students, which is a potential area of growth - it’s not as applicable for our COSI since we tend to be more of a professional-oriented group.
 Another potential area of growth for us might be to examine our keynote speaker selection process.
-We have had quite a run of male keynote speakers, for example, and it might be good to examine how we are identifying those speakers to ensure we aren’t passing people over for the opportunity.
+We have had quite a run of male keynote speakers, for example, and it might be good to examine how we are identifying those speakers to ensure we aren’t passing valid people over for the opportunity.

 Word cloud of BioInfo-Core topics